 Unfortunately, Harris had been previously dealing with some serious medical issues during season four and season five.
 Tragically, Harris suffered a medical emergency while footage for the show’s season six episodes was underway.

 Harris suffered a stroke on board his ship, though the crew was not at sea, instead unloading their cargo at a port in Alaska.
 Harris was fortunately air-lifted to a hospital for medical treatment but then died 11 days later on February 9, 2010, at the age of 53.
-He was the first of the Deadliest Catch series cast to have passed away in the show’s history.
+He was the first member of the cast to have passed away, marking one of the earliest Deadliest Catch deaths in the show’s history.

 Mahlon Reyes